systemd/mkosi/mkosi/resources/man/mkosi.1.md

 :   Similar to `VolatilePackages=`, except it applies to the default
     initrd.

+`Devicetree=`, `--devicetree=`
+:   When set, specifies a Devicetree blob to be used by the booting system,
+    instead of the one provided by firmware. **mkosi** will search for the specified file relative to common paths where Linux distributions install Devicetree files.
+It should typically have the format `<vendor>/<board>.dtb`.

 `MicrocodeHost=`, `--microcode-host=`
 :   When set to true only include microcode for the host's CPU in the image.